CLASSROOM CHRISTMAS GIFTS

 - 1 gallon of white paint: $33 for 27 students $1.22 per child

-- Socks (procrastinated and got them from Amazon so they were a bit more) $1.49 per child
+- Socks (procrastinated and got them in a bulk pack from Amazon so they were a bit more) $1.49 per child.
+I have seen them at Dollar Tree for much cheaper.

 - Scarf (fleece from WalMart): I cut them 6″ x 30″ so you get 6 scarfs per yard. $.70 per child